John W. Gulliver

 John Gulliver is a senior partner at Pierce Atwood and head of the firm's International Group.
 For over ten years, he was also head of the Energy Practice Group, and was a longtime member of the Management Committee.
 John's experience involves literally all elements of legal and regulatory power sector issues, having represented clients on a broad range of energy sector transactions, policy issues, financing, mergers and acquisitions, privatization, competition, and regulatory reform matters.

-John has worked throughout the United States and in over 50 countries, including the Mideast, Europe, Central and South America, Asia, Central Asia, and Africa, applying his skills and experience to projects involving infrastructure investment in electric transmission, distribution, and generation; renewable energy development, energy efficiency and sustainable development; global warming and CO2 offset trading; gas sector regulation, pipelines, and retail distribution; project development and finance; BOT transmission planning, transmission support and interconnection agreements; oil and gas sector agreements; pipeline allocation and related oil and gas project work; power pools, power markets, market design and cross-border trading; complex corporate and commercial transactions; and nuclear issues.
+John has worked throughout the United States and in over 50 countries, including the Mideast, Europe, Central and South America, Asia, Central Asia, and Africa, applying his skills and experience to projects involving infrastructure investment in electric transmission, distribution, and generation; renewable energy development, including solar, hydro, wind, and geothermal; nuclear project financing, ratemaking, and decommissioning; project development and finance, BOT transmission planning, transmission support and interconnection agreements; energy efficiency and sustainable development; climate change and CO2 offset trading; gas sector regulation, pipelines, and retail distribution; power pools, power markets, market design and cross-border trading; complex corporate and commercial transactions; international project finance and development.

 - Listed since 1991 in The Best Lawyers in America® for Energy Law